Blog

 The general rule is that a flight is considered delayed if the plane arrives at the final destination more than three hours after the originally scheduled arrival time.
 This means that in cases when your waiting time at the airport exceeds three hours, you won’t be eligible for compensation if you land at your final point less than three hours after the planned time.

-The two main factors in an event of a flight cancelation are whether the airline notified you about it on time and whether they offered you an alternative flight.
-You will be eligible for compensation if:
+The two main factors in the event of a flight cancellation are whether the airline notified you about it on time and whether they offered you an alternative flight.
+You will be eligible for flight cancellation compensation if:

-- The airline failed to inform you of the cancelation 14 days or more prior to the original departure date;
+• The airline failed to inform you of the cancellation 14 days or more before the original departure date;

-- The airline failed to inform you of the cancelation 13 to 7 days before the originally scheduled flight AND/OR offered you an alternative flight that departs more than two hours before schedule or arrives more than four hours after schedule;
+• The airline failed to inform you of the cancellation 13 to 7 days before the originally scheduled flight AND/OR offered you an alternative flight that departs more than two hours before schedule or arrives more than four hours after schedule;

-- The airline informed you of the cancelation less than a week before the originally scheduled departure AND/OR offered you an alternative flight that departs more than one hour before schedule or arrives more than two hours after schedule.
+• The airline informed you of the cancellation less than a week before the originally scheduled departure AND/OR offered you an alternative flight that departs more than one hour before schedule or arrives more than two hours after schedule.

 Additionally, the air carrier must either cover your expenses for food and accommodation or arrange for a return flight to your original point of departure if the cancellation occurred after the first leg of your journey.